 - China – Cyber Security Law

 This data protection heat map represents the stringency of personal information protection regimes across Asia-Pacific countries.

-It’s the responsibility of entrepreneurs and developers to keep user data safe from hackers.
+It’s the responsibility of entrepreneurs and developers to work on securing mobile devices in healthcare from hackers.
 These four steps will help you create secure mobile apps.

 If your app has single-factor authentication (username/password), it’s easy to compromise accounts using a hacking script.
 Two-factor authentication (2FA) increases an app’s security asking a user for two factors of authentication when logging in.